- General Education

 The Duluth Superior Area Community Foundation provide these $2,000 scholarships to students living in the central areas of Duluth.
-Applicants must be students of Duluth Central High School, the Marshall School, Laekview Christian Academy, or alternative schools (incl.
+Applicants must be students of Duluth Central High School, the Marshall School, Lakeview Christian Academy, or alternative schools (incl.
 Unity School and the Harbor City International School) in the central areas of Duluth.
 Applicants can also be high school graduates living in the Central Hillside or Park Point areas.
 The application deadline is January 15.
 More information can be found here.

 Horatio Alger Minnesota Scholarships

 The Horatio Alger Association provides dozens of $4,000 scholarships to students in the state of Minnesota who are pursuing higher education.
-Students can be pursuing any field but must demonstrate financial need, must be involved in co-curriculuar and community activities, must have a minimum GPA of 2.0, and must reside in either Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington counties.
+Students can be pursuing any field but must demonstrate financial need, must be involved in co-curricular and community activities, must have a minimum GPA of 2.0, and must reside in either Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington counties.
 To apply, click here.